7rikazhexde/gasGetGithubInsights/README.md

 ## Scripts Folder
 * getGithubInsightsTrafficViews
-  get views (Traffic / Visitor / views & unique visitors) information from GitHub Insights.
+  Get the **views (Traffic / Visitor / views & unique visitors)** information from GitHub Insights and add it to the spreadsheet you create for each public repository.
 * getGithubInsightsTrafficClones
-  get Visitors (Traffic / Git clones / clone & unique cloners) information from GitHub Insights.
+  Get the **Visitors (Traffic / Git clones / clone & unique cloners)** information from GitHub Insights and add it to the spreadsheet you create for each public repository.

 ## Usage
 ### Note